a-real-ai/pywinassistant/README.md

-**PyWinAssistant** – **MIT Licensed** | **Public Release: December 31, 2023** |  Complies with federal coordinations AI Standards for Complex Adaptive Systems, Asilomar AI Principles and IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.
+**PyWinAssistant: An artificial assistant** – **MIT Licensed** | **Public Release: December 31, 2023** |  Complies with federal coordinations AI Standards for Complex Adaptive Systems, Asilomar AI Principles and IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.

 ---